noydb/noydb/README.md

 ### DESIGN PRINCIPLES
 1. Encapsulation
 2. Separation of Concerns
-3. Single Responsibility Principle
+3. Single Responsibility
 4. Modularity.
 High Cohesion.
 Low Coupling
-5. Interface Segregation Principle
+5. Interface Segregation
 6. Name as short as possible but as long as necessary
-7. YAGNI
+7. Tests must replicate how the software is used
-8. KISS
+8. YAGNI/KISS/Gall's Law
+9. POLA
-9. DOCUMENTATION DOCUMENTATION DOCUMENTATION
+10. DOCUMENTATION DOCUMENTATION DOCUMENTATION

 ## SECURITY
 1. Principle of Least Privilege